Doctoral Written Comprehensive Exam

 The purposes of the MCH Doctoral Written Comprehensive Exam are:

 - To document candidates’ mastery of the MCH knowledge base and current MCH practice (as covered in the core master’s and doctoral course sequence MHCH 701-702); and

 - To document candidates’ knowledge and use of theory, review of the literature, research design, and analytic approaches in addressing a MCH question (as covered in MHCH 801 and MHCH 859).

 Students are eligible to take the exam after they have successfully passed all of the required MCH core and analytic coursework, and the students’ Curriculum Committee members agree the students are ready to take the exam.
-Student may take the exam if they still have additional coursework for their minor or substantive areas with approval from their committee.
+Students may take the exam if they still have additional coursework for their minor or substantive areas with approval from their committee.
 In exceptional circumstances, students may take the exam before they have completed required MCH and analytic coursework, with approval from the Curriculum Committee and the Students may complete one of their two required internships after the exam with the approval of their curriculum committee.